Photonsters/Chitubox-Plugin-Helper/README.md

     If you forget to check the box you can run the installer again choose modify and add checkmark to the checkbox

+    Download ChituboxPluginHelper.CHplugin and execute it, it will open Chitubox and self register

+    Choose Debug.zip file when saving the sliced file to call the plugin

 ## HOW DOES THE PLUGIN WORK